 Program Entry Information

 Applications for program entry are typically due 6 weeks prior to the start of the quarter.
-Spring 2016 applications are due February 4, 2016.
+Fall 2016 applications are due July 29, 2016.
 Acceptance is conditional on successfully passing a criminal background check.
-Acceptance notifications will be issued after February 15, 2015.
+Acceptance notifications will be issued after August 8, 2016.
 Candidates from sponsored agencies are given priority consideration for program admission.

 Applications may be mailed or hand delivered to: